hyperstack-org/hyperstack/docs/installation/installation.md

 > Note that the above is *not* a typo.
 Rails paths begin with the *subdirectory* name.
 So `'models/application_record.rb'` means to search all directories for a file name `application_record.rb` in the `models` *subdirectory*

-### Add a basic `application_policy.rb` file
+### 7. Add a basic `application_policy.rb` file

 Your server side model data is protected by *Policies* defined in Policy classes stored in the `app/policy` directory.
-The following file creates basic a *"wide open"* set of policies for development mode.
+The following file creates a basic *"wide open"* set of policies for development mode.
 You will then need to add specific Policies to protect your data in production mode.